 There is a book about this topic, I haven’t read it (yet).
 But here’s my understanding of how this works: we all have an unconscious limit of how much “good stuff” we think we deserve.
 When we start having some success that approaches these unconscious limits of what we believe we should receive, we halt our own progress without realizing we are doing so.
 We start sabotaging ourselves, effectively suspending our ability to make further progress.

 Well, holy damn fuck.
 THIS is what the cards were trying to tell me: The Six of Wands showed some of the good stuff and success I’ve recently experienced.
-The Six of Wands showed how I’ve been pressing up against my own limits of how much good stuff I’m capable of receiving.
+The Six of Coins showed how I’ve been pressing up against my own limits of how much good stuff I’m capable of receiving.
 And the Hanged Man showed how this has put me into a pattern of stasis.
 The reversals hinted at why I had such a hard time circling in on the message – my conscious mind was still resisting acknowledging that this has been happening.

 Once I’d been smacked over the head with the revelation that I’m experiencing an upper limit problem, so many things made sense.
 Here’s just one example.

 When I offered my New Year tarot readings at the beginning of the year, they sold really well.
 Like, WAY better than I expected.
 It was awesome and amazing, and I was so grateful.
 I was riding the high of success, doing the work that I love to do, and feeling like my business was reaching a new level of goodness.

 But then, during the last week of completing my purchased readings, I got sick.
 I hardly ever get sick, and when I do it usually just lasts a couple of days.
 But not this time!
 Nope, I was knocked completely on my ass for several days, and even once I could function again it took an entire MONTH before I was back at 100%.
 This lingering illness made it so I was incapable of taking the momentum at work in my business and channeling it into further good stuff.